mathjax/MathJax-docs/advanced/typeset.rst

 Line 66 tells MathJax to forget about any mathematics that was previously typeset in the preview area.
-Without this, MathJax's list of typeet math would grow with each character typed, as it holds onto all the pervious copies of the math that it had typeset in the past.
+Without this, MathJax's list of typeet math would grow with each character typed, as it holds onto all the previous copies of the math that it had typeset in the past.
 This call must come before the DOM is changed, so that MathJax can tell which math is inside the material being removed.

-Line 71 tells MathJax to forget about any `\label` commands that it has processed in the past and to reset autmatic equation numbering to start at 1 again.
+Line 71 tells MathJax to forget about any `\label` commands that it has processed in the past and to reset automatic equation numbering to start at 1 again.
 Line 72 tells MathJax to throw away any macro definitions from the previous preview and start fresh.
 (This doesn't remove any macros defined by auto-loaded extensions or ones loaded